-FHEQ Title of Award General minimum entry requirements level 7 MA/MSc/LLM (by Research) Bachelor degree with Honours in a relevant subject at lower second class or above, or equivalent.
-7 Master of Philosophy (MPhil) Bachelor Degree with Honours in a relevant subject at lower second class or above, or equivalent.
-7 Master of Surgery (MCh [Res]) Bachelor of Medicine or Bachelor of or equivalent, and (i) Have for at least three years prior to the entry for the degree, held a research or teaching appointment; or havebeen engaged in the practice of medicine or surgery; and (iii) havebeen registered with the General Medical Council of the United Kingdom or equivalent.
-8 Doctor of Medicine (MD [Res]) Bachelor of Medicine or Bachelor of Surgery, or equivalent, and (i) have for at least three years prior to the entry for the degree, held a research or teaching appointment; or (ii) havebeen engaged in the practice of medicine or surgery; and have been registered with the General Medical Council of the United Kingdom.
-8 Doctor of Medicine (MD [by Published Work]) Bachelor of Medicine or Bachelor of Surgery, or equivalent, awarded by a UK medical school or equivalent and (i) have for at least 5 years prior to the entry for the degree, held a research or teaching appointment; or (ii) have been engaged in the practice of medicine or surgery; and (iii) have been registered with the General Medical Council of the United Kingdom.
-8 Doctor of Philosophy (PhD) via MPhil route.
-Bachelor degree with Honours in a relevant subject at lower second class or above, or equivalent
+FHEQ level Title of Award General minimum entry requirements 7 MA/MSc/LLM (by Research) Bachelor degree with Honours in a relevant subject atlower second class or above, or equivalent.
+7 Master of Philosophy (MPhil) Bachelor Degree with Honours in a relevant subject at lowersecond class or above, or equivalent.
+7 Master of Surgery (MCh [Res]) Bachelor of Medicine or Bachelor of or equivalent, and (i) Have for at least three years prior to the entry for thedegree, held a research or teaching appointment; or (ii) Have been engaged in the practice of medicine or surgery; and (iii) Have been registered with the General Medical Council of the United Kingdom or equivalent.
+8 Doctor of Medicine (MD [Res]) Bachelor of Medicine or Bachelor of Surgery, or equivalent, and (i) have for at least three years prior to the entry for thedegree, held a research or teaching appointment; or (ii) have been engaged in the practice of medicine or surgery; and (iii) have been registered with the General Medical Council of the United Kingdom.